karljj1/UxmlSerializedDataBlogPost/README.md

         {
             base.Deserialize(obj);
             var e = (ProgressBar)obj;
+            if (ShouldWriteAttributeValue(title_UxmlAttributeFlags))
-            e.title = this.title;
+                e.title = title;
+            if (ShouldWriteAttributeValue(lowValue_UxmlAttributeFlags))
-            e.lowValue = this.lowValue;
+                e.lowValue = lowValue;
+            if (ShouldWriteAttributeValue(highValue_UxmlAttributeFlags))
-            e.highValue = this.highValue;
+                e.highValue = highValue;
+            if (ShouldWriteAttributeValue(value_UxmlAttributeFlags))
-            e.value = this.value;
+                e.value = value;
         }
     }
 }
 ```

 The **UxmlSerializedData** class takes on the roles of both the **UxmlTraits** and **UxmlFactory**.
-Every attribute is transformed into a [serialized field](https://docs.unity3d.com/ScriptReference/SerializeField.html).
-The **Deserialize** method then handles the transfer of data from these serialized fields to the source object.
+Every attribute is transformed into a [serialized field](https://docs.unity3d.com/ScriptReference/SerializeField.html) with a accompanying **** field.
+The **Deserialize** method then handles the transfer of overridden attributes from these serialized fields to the source object.
 This operation is typically executed when importing UXML or making edits in the UI Builder.
+The **UxmlAttributeFlags** field is used to track which fields have been overridden in UXML and should be applied to the object, the other fields remain with their default values.
+We handle the **UxmlAttributeFlags** fields internally, you should never need to modify them yourself.

 Now that we are using serialized fields this opens up a host of possibilities.
 We can support custom [property drawers](https://docs.unity3d.com/ScriptReference/PropertyDrawer.html), [decorators](https://docs.unity3d.com/ScriptReference/DecoratorDrawer.html), and other attributes such as [Header](https://docs.unity3d.com/ScriptReference/HeaderAttribute.html), [HideInInspector](https://docs.unity3d.com/ScriptReference/HideInInspector.html), [Range](https://docs.unity3d.com/ScriptReference/RangeAttribute.html) etc. You can see some examples of this in our [scripting docs](https://docs.unity3d.com/2023.3/Documentation/ScriptReference/UIElements.UxmlAttributeAttribute.html).

 To make this process smoother, we've implemented a mechanism to transfer any attributes from the source field to the serialized field.
 We've also relaxed some of the restrictions on our attributes to accommodate this functionality.
 For instance, you can now apply attributes like **Range** directly to a property in addition to fields.
 This adjustment enables us to later transfer these attributes over to a serialized field in the generated **UxmlSerializedData** class.

 The **UI Builder** now edits the elements **UxmlSerializedData** through [PropertyFields](https://docs.unity3d.com/ScriptReference/UIElements.PropertyField.html), resembling the Inspector approach.